cfuchs981/catan-spectator/README.md

 - [ ] ui: port images instead of colored triangles
 - [ ] ui: piece images instead of colored polygons
 - [x] ui: number images instead of text (or avoid contrast issues otherwise)
-- [ ] ui: roll frame: up on 12 goes to 2
 - [ ] ui+game+states+robber: steal dropdown has “nil” option always, for in case it goes on a person with no cards and no steal happens.
 Name it something obvious, don’t use an empty string.

 ### Attribution